afneville/docs/dev/haskell.md

 date: 2023-10-20
 ---

-An expression is any piece of code which returns or _yields_ a value.
+Haskell is a purely functional programming language.
+An expression in Haskell is a piece of code which returns or _yields_ a value.
+All computation in Haskell is conducted by evaluating these expressions.
-All computation in Haskell and more generally any functional language is conducted by evaluating these expressions.
-Every expression has a type.
+Every expression in Haskell has an associated type.
+Whilst _strict_, the type of a value or expression may inferred by the compiler; Haskell code need not be explicitly typed.

 # Functions & Syntactic Features